When you’re in charge of verifying small businesses, it can be challenging to know who to trust.

 When you rely on Google and Yelp searches, it can hinder your vendor validation efforts in four meaningful ways.

-Search engines and web directories can turn up significant information about a business, its owners, and its brand reputation.
+Search engines and web directories can reveal significant information about a business, its owners, and its brand reputation.
 Yet when you rely on these tools as your sole sources for supplier or partner research, it’s easy to miss critical details or red flags.

 - Business Risk Scores